In the Path of the Ancient Olmec Tour

 Day 7Tour Puebla

-Founded in 1531, Puebla’s stunning historic center is a UNESCO World Heritage Site and the first city in central Mexico founded by the Spanish that was not built upon the ruins of a conquered Native community.
+Founded in 1531, Puebla’s stunning historic center is a UNESCO World Heritage Site and the first city in central Mexico created by the Spanish that was not built upon the ruins of a conquered Native community.

 During our morning walking tour, we will see graceful colonial mansions, the 16th-century Catedral de Puebla on the central square, or Zócalo, and Biblioteca Palafoxiana, a library dating from 1646.